sefose/webcam_to_prusa_connect/README.md

 Source: https://askubuntu.com/questions/348838/how-to-check-available-webcams-from-the-command-line
 #### CAMERA_RESOLUTIONS
 Enter resolutions appropriate for your cameras.
+#### CAMERA_OPTIONS
+You can add extra options according to the manpage: https://manpages.debian.org/jessie/fswebcam/fswebcam.1 The example flips the picture of the second camera horizontally and vertically
 #### TOKENS
 Go to the camera section of your printer in prusa connect and click "Add new another camera" This generates the needed Token.